A Lying Witch and a Warden: Critical reception

-Dave Trumbore, writer for the film website Collider, would give a highly positive review of the episode, saying that the episode had brought the series with promise.
-He would praise the relationship brought upon by Luz Noceda and Eda Clawthorne, along with a "balanced mix of chaos, ingenuity, and cuteness" in the episode.
-He would go on to say that the episode itself was a good introduction for the series, and gave the episode four out of five stars.
+Dave Trumbore, writer for the film website Collider, gave a highly positive review of the episode, saying that the episode was a promising start to the series.
+He praised the relationship brought upon by Luz Noceda and Eda Clawthorne, along with a "balanced mix of chaos, ingenuity, and cuteness" in the episode.

 Kevin Johnson, writer for The A.V.
-Club, would praise the magical world brought by the Boiling Isles, comparing the magic of the world to fellow Disney Channel show Gravity Falls.
-He also would write about the conflict about a person trying to be themselves at a certain cost; in this instance, Luz trying to be a witch but instead lying to her mom.
+Club, praised the magical world brought by the Boiling Isles, comparing the magic of the world to fellow Disney Channel show Gravity Falls.
+Johnson also criticized the warden's motivation for feeling like a "fakeout".

 The episode, along with the show itself faced criticism by many Christian groups.
 The Christian Broadcasting Network panned the show for portraying witchcraft as a positive idea to fight evil, along with the group believing that the show promoted children into believing that evil and demons were good.
 One Million Moms, a group by the American Family Association that has the stated goal to "stop the exploitation of children" by the media, started a petition to get the show off the air.